Hindsight is 20/20. Or at least that's how the saying goes.

 So how do you employ zero-based thinking in your everyday decision making?
 Here are three steps to follow to make ZBT a regular part of the choices you make.

-Analyze your current situation—including everything that’s working and everything that’s not.
-How does each element contribute to your profits or organizational success and is it a good fit with your business ideals?
+Analyse your current situation--including everything that's working and everything that's not.
+How does each element contribute to your profits or organisational success and is it a good fit with your business ideals?
 While you may have already asked some of the same questions when you were making your decision in the first place, now you have the benefit of hindsight to guide you.

 Take your team, as an example.
 Is every member contributing their part, or are there team members that are falling short?
 If so, are they adding any value?

 This is where you need to be honest.
 If you had the same decision to make today, knowing everything you know now, would you make it again?
 Would you hire that team member again, for example.
 If you're not sure, consider the effects that decision has had on your business or your overall output--is it causing stress, bleeding money or negatively affecting productivity without adding anything in return?

 If the overall results are positive and you decide it was a decision worth making, that's great--you're on the right track.
 If there's something you would change if you were given a do-over, then move on to step two.